hippoish/breakout/README.md

 Clone the repository from github to your computer and open the index.html file in your browser.

 #####Unsolved Problems
+I had a "New Game" button that at some point early on worked, but that by the end I could not get to properly reset the ball and board after Game Over.
+Sometimes it worked, sometimes it didn't do anything at all, and sometimes the board reset but the ball acted super erratically on launch, making it impossible to continue to play.
+The reset button is a very important function, and I think it's important that I continue to look into where in the gameOver/newGame process the bug was happening and how to fix it.

 #####Next Steps/Future Features
 - different points values on different bricks